Set yourself a budget

 - New furniture, household equipment and ornaments

-- Security deposit (1 or 2 months' rent) and rent for the first month of the lease
+- Security deposit (1 to 3 months' rent depending on the location of the rented home) and rent for your first month of lease

 - Are you renting now?
 Minor repairs and cleaning for your current home